FREE BUDGET WORKSHEET DOWNLOAD!

 I separated the boxes into categories – baby dolls, baby doll accessories, dinosaurs (a favorite around here), and the final three I intend to use for a toy rotation.
 Currently one is a birthday party theme with a play cake and party animals, another is cars & trains, and the third is plastic (noisy) toys.
 I did hang onto a few toys that I will later rotate through these boxes every few months so the kids feel like they’re getting something new and interesting without purchasing new toys.

-For small toys like figurines and animals, I hung a coat rack on an open wall with these adorable baskets.
+For small toys like figurines and animals, I hung a coat rack on an open wall with cute, fabric baskets (like these).
 They’re organized by type as well and are perfect for all the little pieces.
 Plus, my daughter fully understands the system and has been doing great with picking up on her own.

 Goal #3 – Cute!

-I started by painting the walls (read about how I DIYed this adorable scallop design here *insert link*) a fun and inviting color.
+I started by painting the walls (read about how I DIYed this adorable scallop design here) a fun and inviting color.
 It’s not too bright but makes the room feel cozy.

 I then (a bit obsessively) picked wall décor that was fun, eclectic, and kid-friendly.
 My kids love looking at themselves so portraits were important.